-Within 45 days after the end of the period of performance, or after an amendment has been issued to close out a grant, whichever comes first, subrecipients must submit a final status report detailing all accomplishments and a qualitative summary of the impact of those accomplishments throughout the period of performance.
-This report will gauge the effectiveness of the grant funds on each subrecipient in addition to the State as a whole.
-After these reports have been reviewed and approved by SEMA, a close-out notice will be completed to close out the grant.
+Within 45 days after the end of the period of performance, or after an amendment has been issued to close out a grant, whichever comes first, a close-out notice will be completed to close out the grant.
 The notice will indicate the period of performance as closed, list any remaining funds that will be deobligated and address the requirement of maintaining the grant records for five (5) years from the date of the close-out.